milhnl/vis-backspace/README.md

 #### Features

-  - Uses `vis.options.tabwidth` for versions of vis >= 0.9.
-Up until
+  - Uses `vis.options.tabwidth` for versions of vis >= 0.9 (see note
-    that version no plugin could integrate with it, and required you to set the amount of spaces to delete by hand.
+    below).
+Up until that version no plugin could integrate with it, and required you to set the amount of spaces to delete by hand.
   - Automatically aligns code to the tabstops.
 So a line of code indented with 7 spaces will be left with 4 after pressing backspace.
   - Aligns even the cursor.
 This might not be important to you, but the